petrvanblokland/DesignDesignSpace/Site.md

 * 1 season $3900 (3 calendar months)
 * 1 year $7900

-Discount or split payment for the month, season and year training can be discussed, depending on personal situation.
+Discount or split payment for the month, season and year training can be discussed, depending on your personal situation.

-For designers who whish to extend one training level into another, a 50% discount applies to previous payed tuition.

-* 1 day followed by 1 week: 1/2 $150 + $900 = $975
-* 1 week followed by 1 month: 1/2 $900 + $1900 = $2350
+For students who whish to extend one training level into another, a 50% discount applies to previous payed tuition.
+E.g 1 day followed by 1 week: 1/2 $150 + $900 = $975.
+Or 1 week followed by 1 month: 1/2 $900 + $1900 = $2350.
+Or 1 week followed by 1 season: 1/2 $900 + $3900 = $4350

 ### What is the schedule & how to submit?

-Every 6 months, starting in March and September, a new day-week-month-season-year sequence starts, under the condition that there are at least 3 participants.
+Every 6 months, starting in March and September, a new day-week-month-season-year sequence starts, under the condition that there are at least 3 participating students.

-Day-week sequences or single day Design Games can take place on other date during the year, if the amount oof participants allows that.
+Day-week sequences or single day Design Games can take place on other dates during the year, if the amount of participants makes it possible.

-The Design Design Space* organization mayd decide to postpone the start of a new sequence, if not enough students submitted and group them together.

 Since working as a team of students a minimum amount of 3 is required, and also a mininum level of quality, motivation, dedication and experience.

 Season and year-students are submitted after showing their portfolios and the result of a given assignment.
-They are asked to write a motivation and development plan.
+Also they are asked to write a motivation and development plan.

-Students finishing one training level adequately, automatically get accepted for a next level.
+Students finishing a training adequately, automatically get accepted for a next.

 ~~~Python
 box = page['Main']['Side']